New now available TCM Medicine Home Distance E-learning

 TCM is an ancient system of health and wellness that's been used in China for thousands of years.
 Western medicine focuses mainly on treating disease.
-But TCM looks at your entire well-being.

 The concept of vital energy is pseudoscience.
 Concepts of the body and of disease used in TCM reflect its ancient origins and its emphasis on dynamic processes over material structure, similar to European humoral theory.

 While popular in China and in many other countries as a primary or complementary health approach, its efficacy has not been investigated.
 However, existing research does suggest that many herbal remedies are effective to treat conditions such as constipation and fever.

 What are the 5 elements in traditional Chinese medicine?

 Together with the theory of Yin-Yang, the Five Elements Theory forms the basis of Traditional Chinese medicine theory, diagnosis, and treatment.
 The five elements of Wood, Fire, Earth, Metal, and Water show us how our internal organs, systems, and structures are categorized and connected.

 What are the three main philosophies of Traditional Chinese Medicine?

 The philosophical strands that gave the greatest impetus to the development of traditional Chinese medicine are the theories of Essential Qi, Yin-Yang, and the Five Elements.
 Originally, qi was not a philosophical concept.